Updated: 2 days ago

 6. Engage in meaningful activities.
 Understand your strengths and spend time doing things that create a sense of flow.
 You may find fulfillment in your job or hobbies.

 7. Connect with others.
 Surround yourself with loving and supportive family members and friends.
 Create opportunities to share laughter and deep conversation.

 8. Express gratitude.
 Count your blessings.
 Let others know how much they mean to you and look for ways to make them smile.

 9. Strengthen your faith.
 Contemplate your purpose and beliefs.
 Find a community where you feel accepted and inspired, whether it's your church or a secular discussion group.

 10. Think positive.
 Look on the bright side.
 An upbeat attitude will increase your resilience.

-4. Rest and sleep.
+14. Rest and sleep.
 Give your body time to heal and restore.
 While individual sleep requirements vary, so find your sweet sleep spot and sleep.
 Pay attention to the quality of your sleep too.
 Darken your bedroom and block out background noise.
-I write a lot about in my books Oddball the Memoir and Guide.

 Your daily choices can help to introduce more peace and harmony into your life as you navigate minor and major challenges.
 Staying grounded will make you happier, more focused and productive.
 Keep in mind there are many other ways to get grounded bu these are some to get you going.